robertguetzkow/ets5-password-recovery/README.md

 ## Introduction

 Have you forgotten the password to one of your ETS5 projects and cannot access the configuration for the KNX installation anymore?
 The ETS5 Password Recovery Tool allows you to retrieve the project password and other secrets saved in the project store of the ETS5.
-This is possible because the ETS5 has a significant design flaw, it uses a hard-coded key to encrypt the project information.
+This is possible because the ETS5 has a significant design flaw, it uses a hard-coded key to encrypt the project information ([CVE-2021-36799](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-36799)).

 ![Command prompt](./imgs/cmd.svg)